mnz1365/sortNumbers/README.md

 # sort numbers

-the code sort number from lower to higher.
+the code sort numbers from lower to higher.